m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 #### Changing the Host Name

-By decault, teh USB device will be named #DPRINTER.
-However, you can cahnge this if you wish by updating teh hostname on the Pi.
+By default, the USB device will be named #DPRINTER.
+However, you can cahnge this if you wish by updating the hostname on the Pi.

 Step 1.
 Login to the Raspberry Pi using the UserID/Password combination provided above.